JesseTsang/autocomplete_api/README.md

+## Introduction

+- This is a delierable for the Airgraft coding challenge.
+Details of the challenge please see the PDF file.

 ## About the API Algorithm

 1. It will first find all the cities that contain the search string from the file (cities15000.txt in this example).